-When I first moved to California, I applied for a job as a mechanic at an auto repair shop in Berkeley.
+When I first moved to California, I applied for a mechanics position at a repair shop in Berkeley.
 During the interview, the owner asked me if I had ever worked with “real men.”
-I had worked at two shops in Michigan, where I was surrounded by men for sure, but were they “real?”
+I had worked at two shops in Michigan, where I got my start.
+I was surrounded by men for sure, but were they “real”?
 Had they made me feel deeply uncomfortable in some way that this person was warning me about?
-No. They had been amazingly supportive to the point that I was pursuing my career across the country, seeking new technology.
+No. They had been amazingly supportive … to the point that I was pursuing my career across the country, seeking new technology.

 People often ask me what it’s like to work in such a male-dominated industry.

 They want to talk to me about being a woman.
-While I’m definitely a feminist and encourage diversity in our trade, I don’t think of myself as being different.
-I’ve worked at many auto repair shops and I’ve operated my own shop for 14 years.
+While I’m definitely a feminist and encourage diversity in our trade, I don’t think of myself in those terms, as being different.
+I’ve worked at many different repair shops.
+I’ve operated my own shop for 14 years.
 The story about the interview in Berkeley is one from a short list of experiences I’ve had from people suggesting that I was out of place.
-On the whole, I’ve worked with kick-ass, deeply inspiring people.
+On the whole, I’ve worked with kick ass, deeply inspiring people.
 Most of them are men.

 When I started, everyone watched to see if I could fix cars.